AudioKit/audiokit.github.io/audiobus/filter-effects/filter-effects.md

 -------------------------------
 ![Temporary Registration](temporary-registration-filter.png)

-When you're ready to submit to the App Store and you have and App Store ID, make sure you get a new, permanent registration with Audiobus.
+Again, this is similar to the Sender Synth registration.
+Make sure you get a permanent registration with Audiobus when you're ready to submit to the App Store.

 Conclusion (for Filter Apps)